HOME

 Daily Alta California, San Francisco, December 8, 1964, page 1

 The late storm has been very severe at the North.
 At Jacksonville, Oregon, the flood was greater than ever before known--exceeding that of '61 and '62.
-Bridges built 15 higher than the flood of that season were washed away.
+Bridges built 15 feet higher than the flood of that season were washed away.

 Placer Herald,